 As mentioned previously, it doesn’t quite make it into the ultralight backpacking category.
 But, frankly, we would recommend brands such as Big Agnes, Nemo, MSR, and Marmot over Kelty if you’re wanting high-quality ultralight tents and you’re willing to pay the significant price required.
 The Big Agnes Copper Spur HV UL is the sensible step up if this is a concern for you.

 The two areas that the Dirt Motel disappoints a little are the waterproofing and the ventilation.

-For casual campers, this is not an instant setup tent so expect to spend a handful of minutes getting the poles through the fabric loops.
+For casual campers, these are not instant setup tents so expect to spend a handful of minutes getting the poles through the fabric loops.

 Overall the Dirt Motel provides excellent value for backpackers and campers alike.
-Although those who prefer to do more hardcore backpacking may be better suited to a lighter and more waterproof tent like the Big Agnes Copper Spur HV UL.
+Although those who prefer to do more hardcore backpacking may be best suited to lighter and more waterproof tents like the Big Agnes Copper Spur HV UL.